 That is a wildly optimistic assumption if one looks at human behavior.

 There is definitely a vocal and influential segment of modern culture who feels that, because an action may not have immediate visible, verifiable, negative consequences, then there are no consequences; all moral judgments must be relative, and are therefore, artificial.
 These well-intentioned people think that gender and monogamous marriage are malleable social constructs; that it makes perfect sense to treat sex as purely recreational; that personhood must be subjectively defined.
 That anyone who says otherwise is seeking to control women, or impose their morality or religion on others.
 Those who seek to uphold a societal moral code are judging people, which is now apparently on the same level as putting a kitten in a blender.

 Now I’m on the other side.
 I’m a parent who has raised 5 children.
 I’ve worked with teens for a lot of years, and have watched a lot of other families raise their kids.
 I’ve watched a lot of kids (and adults) go off the rails.
-It’s clear to me now that as a parent, I did in fact know what was best for my children in most cases.
+It’s clear to me now that as a parent, I did in fact know what was best for my small children in most cases.
 I was wiser than they were, I could see farther down the road than they could, and I loved them and had their very best interest at heart when I administered “artificial” consequences.
 I understand now that the artificial consequences were preferable over the natural ones, because often the natural consequences would’ve come at too high a price, or would’ve taken years to see.

 As I was thinking about my own childhood recently, a metaphor came to mind that explains postmodern American culture.